-If you want to get the most out of your online ads, focus on simplicity, not cleverness, new research suggests.
+If you want to get the most out of your online ads, research suggests you should focus on simplicity, not cleverness.

-In today's hectic and cluttered online environment, advertisers have milliseconds to get viewers to see and comprehend their ad.
-That's why basic and straightforward ads make a bigger impact than those that are clever and visually complex, according to a study recently accepted by the Journal of Marketing Research.
+In today's hectic and cluttered online environment, you have milliseconds to get consumers to see and comprehend your ads.
+That's why basic and straightforward ads make a bigger impact than clever, visually complex ads.

-Complexity doesn't pay off online: Eye-tracking research shows that people actively try to avoid ads, said Michel Wedel, one of the study's authors and a professor at the University of Maryland's Robert H. Smith School of Business.
-[See Related Story: Your Online Ads Are Creeping Out Your Customers ]
+Complexity doesn't pay off online: Eye-tracking research shows that people actively try to avoid ads, said Michel Wedel, a leader in eye-tracking data research and a professor at the University of Maryland's Robert H. Smith School of Business.

 "A lot of advertising is being tested over fairly long exposures – several seconds, or even 10 to 20 seconds," Wedel said in a statement.
 "The problem is that ads that do well in that scenario may not do well in short exposures."

-For the study, researchers tested reactions to ads over periods as short as 100 milliseconds, which is less than a full glance.
-The authors divided the ads into three categories: upfront ads, which present a product in a straightforward, expected and typical way; mystery ads, whose visual complexity requires work on the part of the viewer to decipher; and "false front" ads, which use a clear image of one thing to sell something else.
+For the University of Maryland study, researchers tested reactions to ads over periods as short as 100 milliseconds, which is less than a full glance.
+The authors divided the ads into three categories: upfront ads, which present a product in a straightforward, expected and typical way; mystery ads, whose visual complexity requires work on the part of the viewer to decipher; and false-front ads, which use a clear image of one thing to sell something else.

 The researchers tested the different ad types in experiments involving 1,360 test subjects and 50 advertisements.
-The experiments looked at the participants' reactions at 100 milliseconds, 500 milliseconds, 2 seconds, 5 seconds and 30 seconds after they viewed the ad.
+The experiments looked at the participants' reactions 100 milliseconds, 500 milliseconds, two seconds, five seconds, and 30 seconds after they viewed an ad.
 A final experiment let the participants look at ads as long as they wanted.

-The study's authors found that upfront ads, such as a photo of a bottle of orange soda to sell orange soda, were understood and received positively by viewers in those 100 milliseconds.
-In addition, the participants continued to view these ads positively over 5, 10 and 30 seconds.
+The study's authors found that upfront ads, such as a photo of a bottle of orange soda to sell orange soda, were understood and received positively by viewers in 100 milliseconds.
+The participants continued to view these ads positively over five, 10 and 30 seconds.

 The mystery ads weren't viewed as positively as upfront ads in the initial glimpse, but they gained in approval over time.
-An example of a mystery ad used in the research was one for apple juice.
+One mystery ad used in the research was an ad for apple juice.
 The ad showed a ninja severing a rope holding a refrigerator, which was about to crush apples to make the juice.

 "We find very little justification for false-front ads," Wedel said.
 "People don't like to be duped."